 When can you claim you have reversed diabetes?

 While you can manage some of the symptoms with antidiabetic medications, it does not necessarily reduce your risk of complications from the underlying disease.
-In fact, some of the medications may actually exacerbate the complications, stop you being able to access your body fat for fuel, increase your appetite and drive you to eat more.
+In fact, some of the medications may actually exacerbate the complications, stop you from being able to access your body fat for fuel, increase your appetite and drive you to eat more.

 While it is possible to reverse type 2 diabetes, it is much better to take action before your pancreatic beta cells burn out.